 Jodi Tiller MSW, RSW - Psychotherapist and Founder of Rebirth Wellness Centre

 From a young age, I knew I wanted to work with children and help them to thrive.
 After graduating with a masters degree in clinical social work, I started living my vision with a career in children’s mental health.
 I quickly learned that the best way I could help children was to help their parents.
 And as early in their journey into parenthood as possible.
-And so, over ten years ago, my work with helping mothers, fathers, and couples adjust to life with a new baby began.
+And so, nearly 20 years ago, my work with helping mothers, fathers, and couples adjust to life with a new baby began.
 Becoming a mother or father is a significant life transition.
 It changes everything.
 But in our culture, we do very little to prepare, support, and nurture new parents – to ensure that they have what they need so they can give to their baby what she/he needs.
-In my experience (and humble opinion) it’s as if parents in our culture are being set up to feel like failures.
+It’s as if parents in our culture are being set up to feel like failures.
 And so I continue on my passionate crusade to help parents navigate the many waves of parenthood with confidence, skill, and a love for the ride.

 Ramona Fernandez PhD, M.Ed.
-(Counselling Psych), CCC, FT - Psychotherapist
+(Counselling Psych), CCC, FT - Clinical Counsellor